blndgs/ERCs/ERCS/erc-post_execution_4337_validation.md

 This proposal does not dictate the use of a particular module standard to support custom validation logic.

+## Reference Implementation

-#### Selective Validation
+### Selective Validation
 Implementers can design their validation logic to execute conditionally based on the specific requirements of the user operation.
-Similar to the `executeUserOp` 4-byte selector within the calldata, the 4-byte selector of the `validatePostExecution` within calldata signals the EntryPoint to call it.
-This approach ensures that the additional validation gas is only consumed when necessary rather than as a blanket requirement for all operations.
+Similar to the [`executeUserOp`](../assets/erc-post_execution_4337_validation/entrypoint_0.7.pdf) 4-byte selector of the `validatePostExecution` within signature signals the EntryPoint to call it.

 ### `IAccountPostExecution` Interface Enhancement
 A new optional `validatePostExecution` function in IAccountPostExecution.